RedwoodJS 4

 00:19:16 - Nick Taylor

-Okay, cool.
-Cool.
+Okay, cool, cool.
 Yeah, no, that makes a lot of sense.
-And I guess in terms of the nesting is that a lot of frameworks are using nesting now.
-So, like Remix has nested layouts.
-Next JS is using nested layout.
-So in the context of cells.
-So it's the similar concept, I imagine, because it's all just components at the end of the day.
+And I guess in terms of the nesting, a lot of frameworks are using nesting now.
+Remix has nested layouts.
+Next.js is using nested layouts.
+So in the context of cells, it's a similar concept, I imagine, because it's all just components at the end of the day.

 00:19:38 - Dom Saadi